Hapalopilus rutilans: Taxonomy

-The polypore is commonly known as the "purple dye polypore", "cinnamon bracket", or the "tender nesting polypore".
-The specific epithet nidulans is Latin for "nesting"; the epithet rutilans means "orange-red".
+This species of polypore is commonly known as the "purple dye polypore", "cinnamon bracket", or the "tender nesting polypore".
+The specific epithet rutilans is Latin for "orange-red", whereas the epithet nidulans means "nesting".

 Description

 The cap is fan-shaped to semicircular and convex, reaching a diameter of 2.5–12 cm.
 It lacks a stalk, and is instead attached broadly to the substrate.
 The fruit bodies are initially soft and spongy, but become hard and brittle once they have lost their moisture.
 The cap surface is covered with matted hairs, has shallow concentric furrows, and a dull brownish-orange color.
 The flesh is up to 3 cm thick at the thickest part, and is a pale cinnamon color.
 The pore surface is yellowish to brownish, and the pores are angular, numbering about 2–4 per millimeter.
 In young fruit bodies, the pore surface bruises reddish brown.
 The mushroom's odor and taste ranges from sweetish to indistinct.

 Fruit bodies produce a white spore print.
 Spores are elliptical to cylindrical, smooth, hyaline (translucent), and measure 3.5–5 by 2–3 μm.
 The basidia (spore-bearing cells) are club shaped and four-spored, with dimensions of 18–22 by 5–5.6 μm.
-H. nidulans has a monomitic hyphal system, containing only generative hyphae with clamp connections.
+H. rutilans has a monomitic hyphal system, containing only generative hyphae with clamp connections.
 In the flesh, these hyphae are thick-walled and highly branched, measuring up to 10 μm in diameter; hyphae comprising the pores and the subhymenium are thinner (up to 6 μm wide) and less branched.
-A chemical test can be used to help identify H. nidulans: all parts of the fruit body will instantly stain bright violet if a drop of an alkaline solution is applied.
+A chemical test can be used to help identify H. rutilans: all parts of the fruit body will instantly stain bright violet if a drop of an alkaline solution is applied.
 Dilute (3–10%) potassium hydroxide (KOH), is often used for this purpose.

 Similar species

-Some other polypores are roughly similar in appearance to H. nidulans and might be confused with it.
+Several other polypores are roughly similar in appearance to H. rutilans and might be confused with it.
 Phellinus gilvus has a yellowish to rusty-yellow fibrous cap, yellowish-brown flesh that stains black in KOH, and a grayish-brown to dark brown pore surface.
 Hapalopilus croceus produces large fruit bodies with caps up to 20.5 cm in diameter.
 Its pore surface is bright reddish orange when fresh, and its flesh stains red with KOH.
 Pycnoporus cinnabarinus has a tougher fruit body and is a brighter red color.
-The edible "beefsteak fungus" Fistulina hepatica may readily be confused with H. nidulans.
+The edible "beefsteak fungus" Fistulina hepatica may readily be confused with H. rutilans.
 It has soft, blood-red fruit bodies that ooze red juice.
 Also edible, the "chicken of the woods", Laetiporus sulphureus, has bright yellow fruit bodies whose color fades in age.